sahilrajput03/sahilrajput.ml/pages/posts/4-state-delivery-status.md

 ## Q. Have you ever noticed when you make a comment in post say on a popular site and you notice its added there and it looks good as you did 🤠︎something.
 But as soon as you refresh page, you realise IT WASN'T EVEN 🛑︎ REAL

-FYI: I am not talking about 👥︎ __facebook__, but mostly every other website, __fb__ has literally invested millions on software alone (open source @ [reactjs](https://github.com/facebook/react) and [react-native](https://github.com/facebook/react-native)) so that your backend doesn't feel bad about.
-I mean to say subconscious mind 🥝︎.
+FYI: I am not talking about 👥︎ __facebook__, but mostly every other website, __fb__ has literally invested millions on software alone (open source @ [reactjs](https://github.com/facebook/react) and [react-native](https://github.com/facebook/react-native)) so that the experience and the feelings towards facebook remains good in one's subconscious mind🥝︎.

 🦑︎Fun fact: If facebook had invested in mobile devices as well, every one of us would definitely had a fb™︎ mobile handset in our hands right now.